orkhanahmadov/laravel-goldenpay/README.md

 * `merchant_name` - Defines Goldenpay "merchant name", defaults to `.env` variable
 * `table_name` - Defines name for Goldenpay payments database table.
 Default: "goldenpay_payments"
 * `encrypt_card_numbers` - Defines if "card_number" field needs to be automatically encrypted
-when when creating payments, getting payment results.
+when when creating payments or getting payment results.
 Default is `true`, change to `false` if you want to disable automatic encryption.
 Recommended to leave it `true` for extra layer of security.
 **Warning!** If you already have records in Payments table, changing this value will break encryption/decryption.
 Old values won't be encrypted/decrypted automatically, you need to do it manually.